michaeluno/web-page-dumper/README.md

 Accepts `1` or `0`.

 #### (integer) `timeout`
 The browser connection timeout in milliseconds.

+If the `WPD_TIMEOUT` environment variable value is set and shorter than this value, the `WPD_TIMEOUT` value will be used.

 Default: `29000`.